scuzzydude/asimov/asimov.md

 "Kevin, reality check, that wasn't an accent."

 "No Kev, Mel Gibson is actually crazy.
 You've seen *Lethal Weapon*.
 You can't fake that stuff, trust me, as a benevolent force, just wait a few years, the whole world will know that's real crazy.
 Stay in your lane.
 I'm thinking like, Field of Dreams 2.
 You know Liotta, he's stuck over there with you in Iowa, and so now he wants to go back to MLB.
-You're now his dumbass farmer agent, you get MLB to give Shoeless Joe a pass for all the cheating, and the White Sox go to the World Series, and you're like still a dumbass farmer at the end, with your family and the corn and the voices.
+Now you're his dumbass farmer agent, you get MLB to give Shoeless Joe a pass for all the cheating, and the White Sox go to the World Series, and you're like still a dumbass farmer at the end, with your family and the corn and the voices.
 Women will love it."

 "I know that's not believable, Kev, but you're the king of the almost reality fantasy."